code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

     <img src="{{ site.url }}/assets/images/spring-ws/server-keystore.png" alt="server keystore">
 </figure>

-For the client we need to create a truststore which contains certificates from other parties that you expect to communicate with, or from [Certificate Authorities](https://en.wikipedia.org/wiki/Certificate_authority) that you trust to identify other parties.
+For the client we need to create a truststore (also a JKS file) which contains certificates from other parties that you expect to communicate with, or from [Certificate Authorities](https://en.wikipedia.org/wiki/Certificate_authority) that you trust to identify other parties.
 In this example we will add the server's public certificate to the client's truststore.
-As a result our client will 'trust' and thus allow an HTTPS connection to the server.
+As a result our client will "trust" and thus allow an HTTPS connection to the server.

 To create the truststore we first need to export the public key certificate or digital certificate of the server.
 Use following command to generate a <var>server-public-key.cer</var> certificate file.